"Derby: Home of Innovation | Derby: Home of Innovation"

 Language:

-Derby is a city in the United Kingdom where the primary language spoken is English.
-However, due to its diverse population, other languages such as Punjabi, Urdu, Polish, and Slovak are also commonly spoken.
-These languages reflect the city's significant South Asian and Eastern European communities.
-Additionally, British Sign Language is used by the Deaf community in Derby.
+In Derby, a city in the United Kingdom, the most commonly spoken language is English.
+However, due to its diverse population, several other languages are also spoken.
+These include Punjabi, Urdu, Polish, and Slovak, which are spoken among the city's significant South Asian and Eastern European communities.